jonathanmcohen/jonathanmcohen/readme.md

 I work for an MSP :computer:

-I create scripts for everyone to use. :paper:
+I create scripts for everyone to use.

 Any questions please put in issues for the scripts :warning: